elijahsgh/model-viewer/README.md

    The colors you want for the respective render.
 Currently, these should be in hex that three.js understands - ex: `0xffffff` is white. :)

+* `togglesolid` Boolean

+  Render the solid geometry of the object.

+* `togglewireframe` Boolean

+  Render the wireframe for the object.

 ### model-viewer-container